ternityedu/Ternity-AI-EarthHack/README.md

    ```
 5. Adjust the output by asking ChatGPT to be more (or possibly less?) constructively critical.

-6. (Optional) Ask ChatGPT to generate a circular economy business idea of its own.
+6. (Optional) Ask ChatGPT to generate and evaluate a circular economy business idea of its own.

 ### AI Philosophy
 For all the claimed advancements in GenAI and LLMs these past few years, we would argue that relatively little _true_ progress has been made since the Transformer and BERT in 2017-18, upon which all major models today are built.
 While there have been some model improvements, the bulk of performance gains has been from simply larger models with more parameters and compute to train.
 As Ternity AI Founder Haihao Liu proposed in 2020 for his doctoral thesis (under "Graduate Research Fellow" at https://www.linkedin.com/in/haihaoliu/details/experience/), it will be the explicit incorporation of domain knowledge into models, deeply embedded and encoded in the model architecture itself, that will finally bring us out of this plateau.